cajal/djutils/README.md

 # djutils

-`djutils` aims to provide helpful tools for creating row-oriented, composobale, and compact `datajoint` pipelines.
+`djutils` provides helpful tools for reducing boilerplate code and creating readable row-oriented datajoint pipelines that depend on abstractions and not concretions.

 ## Install